XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Updated 1.21.0 loot tables to replace vanilla tools with BoB's vanilla tools

 - Updated the Add-On to work properly in 1.21.0
-- Fixed an issue where any item with durability would take damage when player attacked mobs or broke blocks while holding thes items
+- Fixed an issue where any item with durability would take damage when player attacked mobs or broke blocks while holding these items
 - Fixed a bug that caused unbreaking to not work on tools
 - Updated tools added by the Add-On to use custom components
 - Fixed a bug that caused the coconut to randomly flood player inventories